fern-api/express-starter/README.md

 This repo is a starter repo for building an Express server using [Fern](https://github.com/fern-api/fern).

-**Fern is an open source toolkit for designing, building, and consuming REST APIs.** With Fern, you can generate client libraries, API documentation, and boilerplate for your backend server.
+**Fern is an open source toolkit for generating client libraries, API documentation, and boilerplate for your backend server.**

 With Fern, you: